zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

   * identify gaps in requirements before planning or implementation
   * reduce the verbosity required by BDD
 * make Engineering Teams better by:
-  * be on the same page with Product Managers
+  * being on the same page with Product Managers
   * giving them a device to elicit requirements effectively
-  * communicating implementation decisions better
+  * communicating relevant implementation decisions better

 This leads to several Goals:

 1. Engineers, QA & Product Managers have a Shared Grammar making it easy to:
   2. Have access to all aspects of a feature in planning before execution
   2. Effectively discuss and debate implementation details during planning
-1. Provide a Meta-language for Product Description that embeds itself into the code
+1. Provide a Meta-language for Product Description that embeds itself into the code (_Traceability_)
 1. Product Managers can create Artifacts that generate starting point boilerplate code
 1. Self-documenting code